adammillerio/MenuBarApps.spoon/README.md

 ![Screenshot](docs/images/menu.png)

 The application will be automatically moved to the focused space in Mission Control.
 It can either be clicked out of like normal or hidden by clicking the Menu Bar icon again.
+If the `spacePrecedence` option is set to `true`, then it will check for and open a Space-specific instance of the application in the currently focused Space.
+This is useful for things like browsers, terminals, and code editors.

 You can also use this to create menus and sub-menus of applications as well.

 # Known Issues

-* Currently does not handle applications that are not open or are minimzed
 * In "move" mode it does not end up exactly under the Menu Bar item, particularly when there are several defined

 # Installation